tewhatuora/cinc-fhir-ig/input/pagecontent/terminology.md

 The Rheumatic Fever FHIR resources make use of established SNOMED (International and NZ Editions) and NZMT (New Zealand Medication Terminology) codesystems, and defines new terminology needed to code the certainty of a rheumatic fever diagnosis.

-### NZ rheumatic-fever-specific new terminology
+### New terminology for diagnostic certainty

-This IG creates a new CodeSystem and ValueSet defining the possible values of **certainty of a rheumatic fever diagnosis**.
-This is local terminology specific to NZ's management of rheumatic-fever-affected patients.
+This IG introduces new terminology (a CodeSystem and ValueSet) defining the possible values of **certainty of a rheumatic fever diagnosis**.
+This terminology is specific to NZ's management of rheumatic-fever-affected patients.

-The coding is used in the rheumatic fever profile *extension* of the FHIR `Condition` resource type.
+The new codes are used in an *extension* to the FHIR `Condition` resource type.
+See *Rheumatic Fever Condition* in the Profiles section.

-The codes are included in a ValueSet published on the NZHTS and so can be viewed by [expanding the ValueSet](https://nzhts.digital.health.nz/fhir/ValueSet/$expand?url=https://nzhts.digital.health.nz/fhir/ValueSet/nzmt) in the normal way.
+These new codes are published in a CodeSystem and ValueSet on the New Zealand Health Terminology Server (NZHTS).
+To see all codes valid for use, clients can [expand the ValueSet](https://nzhts.digital.health.nz/fhir/ValueSet/$expand?url=https://nzhts.digital.health.nz/fhir/ValueSet/rheumatic-fever-Diagnostic-Certainty) in the normal way.

-### SNOMED CT
+### New SNOMED-based ValueSets

 SNOMED codes are used in rheumatic fever for:
 <!-- markdownlint-disable MD037 -->